 Man's best friend is not always the most helpful garden companion, but a little careful planning can minimise the damage.
 Does your dog wear a trail as he runs the perimeter, or frequently crush the flowers on a narrow garden path?
 Simple steps, like keeping pots out of the play zone and planting weeping trees (with flexible branches that can be pushed out of the way without breaking) will help.

-Dog wee can also cause damage to your lawn, as urine is rich in nitrogen, which burns the grass; try putting Dog Rocks in your dog’s drinking water, which filters the water and removes the nitrates in it.
+Dog wee can also cause damage to your lawn, as urine is rich in nitrogen, which burns the grass; try putting dog rocks in your dog's drinking water, which filters the water and removes the nitrates in it.
 “Training your dog to wee in a certain area of the yard is a great option,” says Angie.
-Try placing pheromone-treated ‘pee posts’ in your garden to encourage weeing in the exact spot you want them to.
+Try placing pheromone-treated ‘pee posts' in your garden to encourage weeing in the exact spot you want them to.

 To keep your hungry bunny or guinea pig out of your vegie or flower bed, look at using pots, hanging baskets or raised beds made of planks of chemical-free, untreated pine or scrap wood.
 To section off the garden that needs protecting, you can also try using railway sleepers, rocks, fencing, a row of plants or a roll of wire as edgings.
 Digging (and chewing) is a normal and instinctive behaviour for rabbits, so it's best to monitor their play sessions outdoors, allow a designated outdoor area for them to dig, or consider laying down some grass mats to curb the urge.

-Consider replacing a dug-up lawn with pet-friendly synthetic turf.
-Available in various pile depths and shades, it’s realistic, low-maintenance, won’t stain, smell or become muddy – and feels good under feet and paws!
+You could also replace a dug-up lawn with pet-friendly synthetic turf.
+Available in various pile depths and shades, it's realistic, low-maintenance, won't stain, smell or become muddy – and feels good under feet and paws!

-“What may be safe or toxic to your dog may have the opposite reaction in your cat,” says Leigh.
-Most hazardous plants will be labelled as such, but ask an expert at the nursery if you’re unsure.
+“What may be safe or toxic to your dog may have the opposite reaction in your cat,” says Dr Davidson.
+Most hazardous plants will be labelled as such, but ask an expert at the nursery if you're unsure.
 Most plants will only cause a mild reaction, but the most dangerous include:

 There may be other plants that pet owners are concerned about.
 To be sure, ensure you read the plant label on the plants in store at Bunnings.
 All plants known to be hazardous will have a warning on them.